 Out of shape, but not sure how to start working out?
 We’ve got two words for you: group fitness.
 (Of course, there’s a third – wearable technology – but coming from us, it’s kind of obvious.)

-Over the last 20 years in the fitness industry, master trainer Jim Guimond has seen a lot of fads come and go.
-But one constant has been the enormous popularity and success of group fitness activities of all stripes, whether you’re in a group training for a marathon or on a spin bike beside the Tuesday regulars down at the gym.
+The fitness industry (not to mention fitness technology) has seen a lot of fads come and go over the last 20 years, but one constant has been the enormous popularity and success of group fitness activities of all stripes, whether talking about group training for a marathon or a spin bike session beside the Tuesday regulars down at the gym.

-And so he did.
-In 1993, he threw himself into corporate fitness, teaching at various gyms and clinics around Charlotte, North Carolina.
-But his true interest was formulating a holistic approach to fitness.
-Instead of looking at physical fitness as an isolated activity or goal, he instead saw it as a lifestyle approach, a way to live life that maximized individual potential while providing life balance.
+He began to form a holistic approach to fitness and instead of looking at physical fitness as an isolated activity or goal, he saw it as a lifestyle approach – a way to live life that maximized individual potential while providing life balance.

-Jim says it doesn’t matter if your “group” is your neighbors collecting you for the morning jog, your gym buddies waiting for you to show up for Tuesday spin, or your online weight loss group standing by to cheer you on.
+It doesn’t matter whether your “group” is your neighbors asking you for a morning jog, your gym buddies waiting for you to show up for Tuesday spin, or your online weight loss group standing by to cheer you on.
 Bottom line, it all equates to accountability.